rjframe/b2-client/README.md

 ### Installation

-The first tagged release will come after the full API is supported.
-To use this library now, you'll need to clone the git repository and add it as a path-based dependency.
+The full B2 API is supported.
+I have a few tasks to complete prior to listing this on the Cargo registry, so for now you need to clone the git repository and add it as a path-based dependency.

 ```toml
 [dependencies]
 b2-client = { path = "../b2-client" }
 ```

-If you need something that's not yet implemented, send a patch or an issue and I'll prioritize it.

 To use a pre-packaged HTTP client, choose the backend via the relevant feature.
 Supported features are